tringi/x32-abi-windows/README.md

 ## TL;DR

-A pointer-heavy code **can** be 9 % faster if built as 64-bit with 32-bit pointers, instead just simply 32-bit, and if the memory layout allows for better cache utilization and locality due to shorter pointers.
-The *64X32* program will still use more memory unless special care of allocations isn't taken.
+A pointer-heavy code **can** be 9 % faster if built as 64-bit with 32-bit pointers (instead just 32-bit), and if the memory layout allows for better cache utilization and locality due to shorter pointers.
+The **64X32** program will still use more memory unless special care of allocations isn't taken.

 If the data structure doesn't lend itself to improved cache utilization there are little to no gains.